JGoodwillieV/GoodSwim/VERCEL_SETUP.md

 Or manually deploy:
 - Go to vercel.com
-- Import/redeploy your StormTracker project
+- Import/redeploy your GoodSwim project
 - ✅ Live!

 ---